metascript/metascript/README.md

     - the generated javascript code
     - the arity of the expression as inferred by the compiler
   - it would be nice to have a mode where the editor automatically selects the current expression (AST subtree) at the cursor location, and changes it following the cursor movement
-  - integrate the plugin with the nodejs and browser REPL clients so that also Metascript will have a REPL
   - maybe implement a ternjs-like code analysis to have member autocompletion
+- Document the AST API that can be used inside macros and the existing core macros, especially the ones that implement the meta-module system (libraries of macros).
+- Document the [Masakari](https://github.com/bamboo/masakari) library of macros.
-- Write more useful macros
+- Add more macros, like
-    - looping ones
     - generators
-    - array comprehension
-    - destructuring assignments and structure matchers
-    - switch
     - small useful operators
     - 'double arrow' functions
 - Implement the trick about string interpolation
-- Settle on an API for a module system for macros (meta-modules!)
-- Document the AST API that can be used inside macros.
 - Implement the type system, and expand the lighttable plugin to provide type-assisted autocompletion.
 - Finish this TODO list :-)